A history of Yiays.com

 Unfortunately I found myself running very low on motivation to complete the website with the goals I set for myself, so this rewrite was eventually abandoned...

 After the failure of revision 3, I wasn't really sure what I wanted my website to be - and I wasn't sure if I'd have the time or motivation to commit to creating a complex site.
 So I played it safe, adapted code from revision 3 into something very simple for the purpose of hosting on a free web hosting service so that I had somewhere safe to store my work.
 I was preparing to move to a University or Polytech at the time, meaning I wouldn't be able to host the website from home anymore.

 This revision was very utilitarian, I completed the new blog, written from scratch with simple login and edit features, albeit without comments working.
 And used the blog to post about course work at NMIT, as required by one of my first year courses.
 I also migrated as many of my old projects to be hosted on this platform as possible.
-I even bought the yiays.com domain name to point to this website, a massive improvement over the provided domain name, or yiaysmc.noip.me, which is a dynamic DNS address.
+I even bought the yiays.com domain name to point to this website, a massive improvement over the provided domain name or my old noip.me address.

-Eventually I wanted to make something much better than this site, and so I did when I got a raspberry pi to host my fully custom site...
+Eventually I wanted to make something much better than this site, so I did when I got a raspberry pi to host my fully custom site...

 ~2019 | archived on The WayBack Machine here

 The 5th redesign focused on a smart-looking one column layout with a massive animated header, the width of programming languages was meant to represent the percentage of time I programmed in them while also acting as filters if you clicked on one.
 The abstract SVG representations of my projects also started here.
 Unfortunately, the snapshot available online is from an earlier stage than the version of the website in this screenshot though.